 I get envious of boys who, I think, are better looking and more buff than me.
 Which is a broad bunch.
 I know, I go one photo shoots etc but I’m incredibly insecure.
 Anyone who knows me will attest to my inability to take a compliment.

 I look at other guys I admire and I get envious.
 Why can’t I look like “that”.
 Or do I actually want to sleep with them?
 Is is the classic gay conundrum?
 “Do I want to be him or be in him?”

 Envy can lead down a dark path towards being mega dysmorphic, and it’s very common.
 Men these days worry about both being overweight but also under weight.
 Someone I went to university with used to wear five or more t-shirts just so he didn’t look so small.
 He was straight, and was so embarrassed when people found out what he did that he actually started to see a counsellor.
 But as people who knew him, it just wasn’t a ‘thing’ and not one person mocked him (no one cared).
 It was all in his head.

-The results of Gay Times Magazine’s body survey a few months ago had some interesting results.
+The results of a Gay Times Magazine’s body survey a few years back in 2016 had some interesting results.
 56% said that they thought gay men, in general, had a ‘poor body image’ and that guys seem to ‘stress about it too much.’
 Also 33 out of 1000 respondents said they’d used steroids to enhance their gym performance.